haresfaiez/haresfaiez.github.io/_posts/2023-05-21-how-to-write-a-property-based-testing-library-erlang-vs-haskell.md

 [depth-first traversal](https://en.wikipedia.org/wiki/Tree_traversal#Depth-first_search)
 of the tree.

-With a rose tree of `Rose Result`, or `Rose (Rose Result)`.
+With a rose tree `Rose (Rose Result)`.
 QuickCheck uses a function `joinRose` to transform it into a `Rose Result` value.
 That is:
 ```erlang
 joinRose (MkRose (MkRose x ts) tts) =  MkRose x (map joinRose tts ++ ts)
 ```

-In the end, we get a structure that looks like this:
+We get a structure that looks like this:
 ```haskell
 our_result =
   MkRose (MkResult{ ok = Just False }) [